gear-foundation/academy/docs/16-auction-automation/automation.md

 Therefore, by utilizing delayed messages, we can automate the execution of a contract.
 As long as there is sufficient gas for execution, the contract can self-execute for an unlimited block number.
 However, if the gas runs out, the execution may be interrupted.

 The Gear protocol offers another powerful feature: gas reservation.
-Developers can reserve gas, which they can later to send regular or delayed messages.
+Developers can reserve gas, which they can later use to send regular or delayed messages.

 To reserve a specific amount of gas for future usage, you can use the following function: